Disclaimer

 2. Follow your surgeon’s instructions

-To ensure that your scar fades over time, it is important that you follow any instructions that your surgeon gives you for your recovery.
+To help your scar fade over time, it is important that you follow any instructions that your surgeon gives you for your recovery.

-It’s advisable that you eat a healthy, balanced diet throughout your recovery period — try to include plenty of fresh fruits and vegetables, as well as water into your eating plan.
+It’s advisable that you eat a healthy, balanced diet throughout your recovery period.

 3. Take care of your incision